gabrielrezzonico/dogsandcats/capstone_report.md

 Several activation function where tested, the one that gave the best results was RELU.
 We used this one in the final model.

 During the development of the capstone, pre-computed features of each model were tried to be computed, with the idea to use this pre computed features as an input to the FCN.
-This tecnique proved complicated, because of the size of the dataset and the amount of RAM memory available in the system used to run the process.
+This technique proved complicated, because of the size of the dataset and the amount of RAM memory available in the system used to run the process.